 When Will April ACT Scores Be Released?

-April 2021 ACT scores are estimated to be released to test takers online starting April 26 and may continue to be released until as late as June 10.
-These dates are only for the multiple-choice scores and do not include your Writing score (which is separate from your composite score out of 36 points).
+ACT scores are typically released to test takers online about ten days after the test (so around April 12th for the 2022 April ACT).
+This date is only for the multiple-choice scores and does not include your Writing score (which is separate from your composite score out of 36 points).
 If you opt for the essay, expect to receive your essay score approximately two weeks after your multiple-choice and composite ACT scores.

 Most test takers will receive their April ACT scores within two weeks after the test date.
 If your scores take longer to process, the delay might be due to potential problems such as testing irregularities, incorrect identification information, or outstanding registration fees.

-As for your colleges, when schools receive April ACT scores can vary significantly.
-ACT, Inc. will send your scores to the colleges you chose during registration as soon as your official scores are released online, which usually happens in late April.
+As for your colleges, when schools receive April ACT scores can vary.
+ACT, Inc. will send your scores to the colleges you chose during registration as soon as your official scores are released online, which usually happens in mid-April.

 However, some colleges don't process scores right away or as often as other schools do, so be sure to give your schools ample time to process your scores long before any of your college applications are due.

 For those who are taking the April ACT with Writing, your ACT scores will not be reported or sent to colleges until the essay has been graded as well.
-This means that most test takers will have to wait around a minimum of four weeks (two weeks for the multiple-choice scores and two extra weeks for the Writing score) until their official ACT scores are reported online and sent to their designated schools.
+This means that those test takers will have to wait around a minimum of four weeks (two weeks for the multiple-choice scores and two extra weeks for the Writing score) until their official ACT scores are reported online and sent to their designated schools.

 Will Your April ACT Scores Get to Your Schools in Time?